projectara/greybus-spec/source/special/control.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The AP may use this Operation to abort a previous Control Interface Suspend or Control Interface Deactivate Operation.
+The AP may use this Operation to abort a previous Control Interface Suspend or Control Interface Deactivate Prepare Operation.

 Greybus Control Interface Hibernate Abort Request
 """""""""""""""""""""""""""""""""""""""""""""""""